-Stay in touch with prospects with calls, email, newsletters, or visits.
-Provide some value with each touch, such as information on trends, news of EdTech advancements, or testimonies about your solutions they could use in their decision.
+Stay in touch with prospects with calls, emails, newsletters, or visits.
+Provide value with each contact, such as information on trends, news of EdTech advancements, or testimonies about your solutions they could use in their decision.
 Always remind your prospect that a partnership with your company will be an asset.

 4. Talk to the right people

 If you provide IT services and solutions to other verticals, you may be used to dealing with one or just a few decision makers.
-Purchasing decisions in education, however, depend on the input of multiple people in a variety of roles — from teachers and administrators to board members and the financial officer.
-Learn early who needs information and who will have a say in the decision — and develop those relationships.
+However, purchasing decisions in education depend on the input of multiple people in various roles – from teachers and administrators to board members and financial officers.
+Learn who needs information and who will have a say in the decision early – and develop those relationships.

-With only so many hours in a day, your sales team needs to focus on prospects with the best chance of converting and with the budget for the project.
-If they learn that a sale won’t happen, it’s smart to focus attention elsewhere.
-Disqualifying a prospect doesn’t mean you never contact them again — after all, there are a finite number of schools.
-Move them to the bottom of the priority list and reassess for the next buying cycle.
+With only so many hours in a day, your sales team needs to focus on candidates with the best chance of converting and with the budget for the project.
+If they learn that a sale won’t happen, it’s wise to focus attention elsewhere.
+Disqualifying a prospect doesn’t mean you never contact them again – after all, there are a finite number of schools.
+Move them to the bottom of the priority list and reassess for the following buying cycle.

 6. Understand the school’s buying process

-Purchasing follows a formal process at most schools and often includes sending requests for proposals, evaluations and demonstrations, and then accepting quotes on the system they choose.
+Purchasing follows a formal method at most schools and often includes sending requests for proposals, evaluations and demonstrations and then accepting quotes on the system they choose.
 Ask for information on the procedure your prospect follows, including timelines, so you can make sure you provide complete information packets at the right times.

 Make EdTech Sales Easy

 Throughout the process, remember that educators, school administrators, and board members may not be technology experts.
-You need to provide information clearly and concisely so they can easily understand your solution and its value proposition.
+Therefore, you need to provide information clearly and concisely so they can easily understand your solution and its value proposition.

 Also, be prepared to provide superior customer service and support.
-Show the school that they made the right decision by signing a contract with your business and that by working with you, they receive much more than an IT system or service.
-Show them they now have a true partnership with a skilled and reliable provider who will keep their system optimized.
+Show the school that they made the right decision by signing a contract with your business and that they receive much more than an IT system or service by working with you.
+Show them they now have a true partnership with a skilled and reliable provider who will optimize their system.